thearchitector/parley/README.md

   - Audio mute indicators on yourself and participants.
 - Have a screen name.
 - Live chat.
+  - Send messages.
+  - Receive message, and know who sent them (even if a name changes).

 ## Not features

 - Breakout rooms.
 - Session recording.

+But feel free to file a PR.

 ## To Do